-Supportive measures are non-disciplinary, non-punitive individualized services offered free of charge to the Complainant or the Respondent regardless of whether a formal complaint has been filed.
+- 1. Supportive measures are non-disciplinary, non-punitive individualized services offered free of charge to the Complainant or the Respondent regardless of whether a formal complaint has been filed. - 2.
+The District will provide the Complainant and Respondent with written notice of options for, available assistance in, and how to request available supportive measures. - 3.
 The District will provide the Complainant and Respondent with supportive measures as appropriate and as reasonably available to restore or preserve equal access to the District's education program or activities.
 These measures are designed to protect the safety of all Parties, protect the District's educational environment, or deter sexual harassment.
-The District will provide supportive measures on a confidential basis and will only make disclosures to those with a need to know to enable the District to provide the service.
-Supportive measures may include counseling, extensions of deadlines, other course-related adjustments, modifications of work or class schedules, campus escort services, mutual restrictions on contact between the Parties, changes in work location, leaves of absence, increased security and monitoring of certain areas of the campus, and other similar measures.
+The District will provide supportive measures on a confidential basis and will only make disclosures to those with a need to know to enable the District to provide the service. - 4.
+Supportive measures may include counseling, extensions of deadlines, other course-related adjustments, modifications of work or class schedules, campus escort services, mutual restrictions on contact between the Parties, changes in work location, leaves of absence, increased security and monitoring of certain areas of the campus, and other similar measures. - 5.
+When requested by a Complainant or otherwise determined to be appropriate, the District shall issue a no-contact directive prohibiting the Respondent from contacting the Complainant during the pendency of the investigation.
+The District shall not issue a mutual no-contact directive automatically, but instead shall consider the specific circumstances of each report of sexual harassment to determine whether a mutual no-contact directive is necessary or justifiable to protect a Party's safety or well-being, or to respond to interference with an investigation.
+If the District issues any no-contact directive, the District shall provide the Parties with an explanation of the terms of the directive, including the circumstances, if any, under which violation could be subject to disciplinary action.
+If the District issues a mutual no-contact directive, the District shall also provide the Parties with a written justification for the directive.